Hosting a concert in your home is rewarding!

 Invite Anne E. to play in your home

-Concert bookings made on a date along Anne E.'s planned tour route work out especially well, as travel costs can be reduced or eliminated.
-Let's talk about a schedule.
+Click HERE to see Anne E's tour schedule and coordinate your House Concert date.
+Bookings made on a date along Anne E.'s planned tour route work out especially well, as travel costs can be reduced or eliminated, but contact us if you do not see a date near your home.

 A House Concert, Defined

-• Anne E. performs two 40 minute sets with a break in between, visits with guests during the break and after the performance
+• Artist visits with guests during the break and after the performance

-• You may want to serve drinks and light snacks or ask guests to bring their own
+• You may want to serve drinks and light snacks, or a pot luck/byob

 Expectations for the host